khalid-el-masnaoui/PHP-Notes/CONFIGURATIONS.md

 > **`realpath_cache_ttl`** : Set the duration for your system to cache the realpath information.
 We recommend increasing the value for systems with rarely changing files.

 > **`arg_separator.output`** : Use this data-handling directive to separate arguments in PHP-generated URLs.
 Its default value is an ampersand (**&**).

+## php-fpm.conf

+Some of the  most important parameters in the **php-fpm.conf** file.

+> **`error_log`** :  Specify the file where PHP will log errors for error troubleshooting.
+Before enabling it, ensure the web server’s users have permission to write the file.

+> **`log_level`** : Error log level.
+Possible values: alert, error, warning, notice, debug.
+Default value: notice.

+> **`emergency_restart_threshold`**:  If this number of child processes exit with Segmentation, page fault, and access violation (SIGSEGV or SIGBUS) within the time interval set by emergency_restart_interval then FPM will restart

+> **`emergency_restart_interval`** : nterval of time used to determine when a graceful restart will be initiated.
+This can be useful to work around accidental corruptions in an accelerator’s shared memory

+> **`process_control_timeout`** : Time limit for child processes to wait for a reaction on signals from master.